Anaesthesia Training for Tanzania

 Pre- and post- training course assessments will be carried out by the trainers.
 Follow up visits to nurses in their hospitals to be carried out after 6 months for monitoring.

-The training and support this course will provide should enable nurses to cope with and handle everyday and emergency situations in obstetric anaesthesia more effectively.
-As a result, the lives of more mothers and babies will be saved.
-This should be reflected by a reduction in maternal and neonatal mortality rates.
+The training and support this course will provide should enable nurses to cope with and handle everyday and emergency situations in paediatric anaesthesia more effectively.
+As a result, the lives of more children and infants will be saved.
+This should be reflected by a reduction in paediatric mortality rates.

 No matter how well trained the nurses are, they will always be hampered by the poverty of this rural region, the poor facilities, lack of equipment, medicines and general resources.
 We will continue to assess the hospital conditions in which these nurses work and hope to be able to improve some of the most urgent needs by securing donations.